iandronowicz/homebridge-slide-curtain/README.md

 # Known Issues

-- [ ] If you control your Slide from outside of homekit (with the Slide remote control or just by hand with the Touch & Go function) the status of the accesory will update in the worst case scenario in the "poll_interval" seconds set in the confi.
+- [ ] If you control your Slide from outside of homekit (with the Slide remote control or just by hand with the Touch & Go function) the status of the accesory will update in the worst case scenario in "poll_interval" seconds setted in the config.

 - [ ] The code is far from perfect or optimized, this is literally my first time coding in node.